Complete Guide to the Copenhagen Public Transport

 Welcome to Copenhagen!
 If you’re new to the city, one of the first things you’ll need to figure out is how to get around.
 Luckily, the Copenhagen public transport system is efficient, reliable, and easy to navigate – once you get the hang of it.

-This guide will walk you through everything you need to know about using buses, trains, and bikes in Denmark’s capital, so you can explore your new home with confidence.
+This guide will walk you through everything you need to know about using buses, trains, and bikes in Denmark’s capital.
+With this information you can explore your new home with ease and confidence.

 Why Make Use of Copenhagen Public Transport System?